danielgaskell/scc/doc/symbos.md

 ### Resizing calculations

 The default behavior of resizable windows is to show only a portion of the main window content (optionally with scrollbars to allow the user to scroll to the rest of the content).
 However, we can also tell the desktop manager to automatically move and resize the controls on a window using "calculation rules."
-Calculation rules are defined by a series of `Calc_Rule` structs:
+Calculation rules are defined by a series of `Calc_Rule` structs, one struct per control in the window's main control group, with the format:

 ```c
 typedef struct {